DaniMunin/ficonDevWeb/README.md

 The application runs in port 9001.

-You have the Admin site in localhost:9001/admin.html and the main site in localhost:9001/index.html
+The Admin site in localhost:9001/admin.html and the main site in localhost:9001/index.html

-Note that food and menu description and images are not real.
-They are just mocks to see how the web page would look.